mablae/time-window-bundle/README.md

-#DatetimepickerBundle
+# TimeWindowBundle

-This bundle implements the [Bootstrap DateTime Picker v4](http://eonasdan.github.io/bootstrap-datetimepicker/Installing/#bower-) in a Form Type for Symfony 2.*.
-The bundle structure is inspired by GenemuFormBundle.
+This bundle implements implements basically daytime based feature flags.

 Please feel free to contribute, to fork, to send merge request and to create ticket.